-This section is an overview of the steps to integrate your application with GCP Marketplace.
-At a high level, you integrate your application with GCP in the following ways:
+This section is an overview of the steps to integrate your app with Cloud Marketplace.
+At a high level, you integrate your app with Google Cloud in the following ways:

-You must integrate your application's backend with the following Google APIs and services:
+You must integrate your app's backend with the following Google APIs and services:

-Integrate with Cloud Pub/Sub to receive notifications from GCP Marketplace, such as when a user signs up for your solution.
-Your Partner Engineer creates a Cloud Pub/Sub topic that you must subscribe to for notifications.
+Integrate with Pub/Sub to receive notifications from Cloud Marketplace, such as when a user signs up for your product.
+Your Partner Engineer creates a Pub/Sub topic that you must subscribe to for notifications.

-For information on subscribing to a Cloud Pub/Sub topic, see the Cloud Pub/Sub Subscriber Guide.
+For information on subscribing to a Pub/Sub topic, see the Pub/Sub Subscriber Guide.

-Integrate with the Partner Procurement API to create accounts for customers, and link these accounts with their GCP Marketplace purchase.
+Integrate with the Partner Procurement API to create accounts for customers, and to link these accounts with their Cloud Marketplace purchase.
 You must also use the Partner Procurement API to update the linked accounts when users change or cancel their subscription plans.

-If you have chosen a usage-based pricing model, integrate with Service Control to report usage information.
+If you've chosen a usage-based pricing model, integrate with Service Control to report usage information.

-For detailed information on integrating your application's backend with GCP Marketplace, see Backend Integration.
+For detailed information on integrating your app's backend with Cloud Marketplace, see Integrating your app's backend.

-For an example of integrating the backend of a basic product with GCP Marketplace and a walkthrough of the sample code, see the codelab to integrate a managed service.
+For an example of integrating the backend of a basic product with Cloud Marketplace and a walkthrough of the sample code, see the codelab for integrating a SaaS product.

-In your application's frontend, you must set up the following integrations:
+In your app's frontend, you must set up the following integrations:

-Create a sign-up page for new customers who are buying your solution through GCP Marketplace.
-When new customers are directed to this page, Google also sends a JSON Web Token (JWT), which contains the user's account ID.
-You can use this account ID to create a new account for the user, and link it to their Google account, and also for Identity and Access Management (IAM).
+Provide a sign up page to sign up accounts for new customers who buy your product through Cloud Marketplace.
+When users visit this page, Google sends a JSON Web Token (JWT) containing the user's account ID.
+You use this account ID to link the user's account in your product with their Google account, and also for Identity and Access Management (IAM).

-For detailed information on integrating your application's frontend with GCP Marketplace, see Frontend Integration.
+For detailed information on integrating your app's frontend with Cloud Marketplace, see Integrating your app's frontend.

 Before you begin